SAN DIEGO MARIJUANA ATTORNEY

 San Diego Marijuana Laws

 Although medical marijuana is legal in our state, being caught with any form of the drug without a legitimate prescription can spell trouble.
-The attitudes towards marijuana may be changing throughout the country, but for now, growing, selling, and possessing the substance for recreational use is still considered illegal at both the state and federal level.
+The attitudes towards marijuana may be changing throughout the country, but for now, growing, selling, and possessing the substance for recreational use is still considered illegal at both the state level and federal level drug charges.

 Discuss your case in a free consultation with a San Diego marijuana lawyer today!